blakechambers/hort-cli/README.md

 ```

 Beyond what's shown in this example, hort supports nesting tasks and building
-those from a directory (see [examples](./examples)).
+tasks from a directory (see [examples](./examples)).

 ### Why

-I made this tool to help similify my local tooling as I was exploring deno.
+I made hort tool to help similify my local tooling as I was exploring deno.
 It's
 likely not what you're looking for (maybe [cliffy](https://cliffy.io) would be
 better and more stable for now).

-As mentioned above, thors ability to build and support more complext CLI use
+As mentioned above, thors ability to build and support more complex CLI use
 cases is something that I've enjoyed.
 This tool hopefully helps to support that.

 ### Local testing